Elevation: 6,844 ft

 This peak is not in the book.
 Published November 2020

 Peak 6844 is a rather insignificant scrub hump located due south of Quaking Aspen Mountain (7,230 feet).
 It is connected to Quaking Aspen Mountain by a weaving, undulating ridgeline.
-Peak 6844 is the second peak in a 3-peak adventure that includes Quaking Aspen Mountain, Peak 6844, and Peak 6770.
+Peak 6844 is the second peak of a three-peak adventure that includes Quaking Aspen Mountain, Peak 6844, and Peak 6770.
 USGS Badger Hole Spring

 Same as for Quaking Aspen Mountain.
-This is the second leg of a 3-peak journey that begins along Crazy Canyon Road/FSR-606.
+This is the second leg of a three-peak journey that begins along Crazy Canyon Road/FSR-606.

 North Ridge, Class 2

 From the 6,540-foot connecting saddle with Quaking Aspen Mountain, follow a weak 2-track road southwest then south to a false summit.
 Continue south to the true summit of Peak 6844.
 The summit has a decent cairn.
 This climb is rated Class 2 for two reasons.
 First, the 2-track road is pretty weak and isn’t of much use.
 Second, the road does not go all the way to the summit.
 However, the short scrub and broken rock on the ridgeline make for an easy ascent.